Oslo DFDS Terminal, Ferry to Copenhagen

-My walk through the capital of Norway ended at the DFDS terminal, on the tip of the cape, where the Akershus fortress is located (map).
-From the Town Hall Square to the terminal about a kilometer and it is possible to walk for 10-15 minutes.
+My walk through the Norwegian capital ended at the DFDS terminal, at the tip of the Akersnes Peninsula, where the Akershus fortress is located.
+From the town hall square to the terminal about a kilometer and it is quite possible to walk for 10-15 minutes.

-Here we climb on the board of DFDS Crown Seaways ferry to Copenhagen.
-The procedures at DFDS are somewhat stricter than at Silja, there you just have to scan the boarding pass-ticket, the DFDS is also required to present an identity document.
-The purpose of this procedure is not entirely clear, if you want to Norway can get overland, where there is no border control does not exist.
-I think it's just conservative Norwegians doing it out of old habit.
+Here I boarded the Crown Seaways ferry to Copenhagen.
+The procedures on DFDS are somewhat more severe than on Silja, if they just scan your boarding pass-ticket, then you need to present an identity document to the ticket.
+The purpose of this procedure is not quite clear, if you want to get to Norway by land, where there is no border control at all.
+I think it's just that conservative Norwegians do it out of old habit.

-At the reception you can get acquainted with the characteristics of the vessel.
-The 12-deck ferry holds 2.136 passengers and 450 cars (more about ferry).
+At the reception, you can get acquainted with the characteristics of the vessel.
+The 12-deck ferry holds 2,136 passengers and 450 cars (more about the ferry).

 Bars are particularly popular.
-Norwegians, exhausted by the incredibly high prices of alcohol, actively absorb drinks at a duty-free price.
-An hour before departure, many passengers were pretty drunk, and some fans moved through the corridors holding the walls.
-I must say that they did not cause any trouble to other passengers, no one paid attention to them.
-The audience here is more simple than on the ferries Silja, DFDS differ in lower prices, but night shows, as on the Silja ferries, there is no entertainment only bars.
-Lovers of strong drinks just go relax, buy a ticket back and forth, returning on the same ferry.
+Norwegians, exhausted by the incredibly high prices of alcohol, actively consume drinks at a duty-free price.
+An hour before departure, many passengers were pretty drunk, and some Amateurs moved along the corridors holding on to the walls.
+I must say that they did not cause any trouble to other passengers, no one paid any attention to them.
+The audience here is clearly more simple than on Silja ferries-DFDS company differ in lower prices, but there are no night shows, as on Silja ferries, there are only bars for entertainment.
+Fans of hot drinks just go "relax", buy a round-trip ticket, returning on the same ferry.

 Well, I can indulge in alcohol at home, and much more budget, so I spent the last minutes before leaving the ferry to contemplate from the height of the 10th deck to the capital of the beautiful country of fjords, mountains and glaciers.